NOAA predicts up to 17 named storms, up to 4 major hurricanes this hurricane season

 NOAA Under Secretary of Commerce Rick Spinrad said that NOAA’s prediction leans towards a “near-normal” Atlantic hurricane season with a 40% chance that the season sticks within the usual range.
 There is a 30% chance of an above-normal hurricane season and a 30% chance of a below-normal hurricane season.

-NOAA predicts 12 to 17 named storms, five to nine hurricanes with maximum winds of at least 74 miles per hour and one to four major hurricanes of a category 3 or above with winds of at least 111 miles per hour.
+NOAA predicts 12 to 17 named storms, 5-9 hurricanes with maximum winds of at least 74 miles per hour and one to four major hurricanes of a category 3 or above with winds of at least 111 miles per hour.

 Three consecutive years of a La Niña pattern have meant less hurricane activity in the central and eastern Pacific basins and more in the Atlantic basin.